smsali97/sys-programming/sys_programming/README.md

 ## Introduction
-This is a multi procesed and multiplexed Client Server TCP Application that supports process management, client server messaging and maintenance.
+This is a multi procesed and multiplexed interactive Client Server TCP Application that supports process management, client server messaging and maintenance of processes created.

 ## Choice of Architecture